jackmoore/zoom/readme.md

 ### Version 1.3 - Dec.
 21 2011
 * Added 'callback' property that will execute a callback function once the image has loaded.
+* Fixed a bug relating to the 'grab' property

 ### Version 1.2 - Nov.
 15 2011
 * Fixed a positioning bug